tethysplatform/tethys_docker/n52wps-r/README.rst

     ::

-        $ sudo docker pull ciwater/n52wps
+        $ sudo docker pull ciwater/n52wps_r

 2. Build from source:

     ::

         $ git clone https://github.com/CI-WATER/tethys_docker.git
-        $ cd tethys_docker/n52wps
+        $ cd tethys_docker/n52wps-r
-        $ sudo docker build -t ciwater/n52wps .
+        $ sudo docker build -t ciwater/n52wps_r .

 Run Container
 =============

-Start the 52 North Docker container as follows:
+Start the 52 North with R support Docker container as follows:

 ::

-    $ sudo docker run --rm -it -p 8080:8080 ciwater/n52wps
+    $ sudo docker run --rm -it -p 8383:8080 ciwater/n52wps_r

 OR in deamon mode with a name:

 ::

-    $ sudo docker run -d -p 8080:8080 --name n52wps ciwater/n52wps
+    $ sudo docker run -d -p 8383:8080 --name n52wps_r ciwater/n52wps_r

-Browse to `<http://localhost:8080/wps>`_ to see your instance of 52North WPS running.
+Browse to `<http://localhost:8383/wps>`_ to see your instance of 52North WPS running.

 .. note::

-    The above command will map the Docker's port 8080 to the host 8080.
-If your port 8080 is not available, modify the command to use a port that works for you.
+    The above command will map the Docker's port 8080 to the host 8383.
+If your host port 8383 is not available, modify the command to use a port that works for you.

 See `Docker Documentation <https://docs.docker.com/>`_ for more information about how to use Docker containers.